The OSS Projects You Depend on Take Security Seriously. Do You?

-When we published our executive brief on security a few of you immediately reacted wondering if we were calling OSS insecure, we are not.
+When we published our executive brief on security, a few of you immediately reacted wondering if we were calling open source software (OSS) insecure, we are not.
 OSS is both secure and increasingly awesome.
 What we're trying to call attention to is the disconnect between OSS security and the ways in which it is consumed.
-It is clear from our survey of the data that many organizations are just not paying any attention to a constant stream of critical security updates.
-As a result these organizations are exposed to security flaws that have already been addressed by these projects.
+It is clear from our survey of the data that many organizations are not paying any attention to a constant stream of critical security updates.
+As a result, these organizations are exposed to security flaws already addressed by these projects.

 Important projects, projects like Apache httpd, Apache Tomcat, JBoss, or Spring all have something in common.
 Each of these projects has a formal security team and a process for addressing security flaws.
 The presence of a security team in an OSS project is a signature of how seriously a project takes vulnerabilities.
-If you are evaluating projects for security, you should evaluate a project not by the number of vulnerabilities you identify with a tool like Nexus 2.0, but on the process a project uses for addressing security risks.
+If you are evaluating security projects, you should evaluate a project not by the number of vulnerabilities you identify with a tool like Sonatype Nexus Repository 2.0, but by the process a project uses for addressing security risks.

-Just because a project has a large number of vulnerabilities doesn't mean this project is insecure.
+Just because a project has many vulnerabilities doesn't mean this project is insecure.
 Take, for example, Tomcat.

 An Example: Is Tomcat Insecure?

-If we were comparing OSS projects on the number of vulnerabilities alone, Tomcat would rank very high on the list of projects with known vulnerabilities.
+If we were comparing OSS projects on the number of vulnerabilities alone, Tomcat would rank high on the list of projects with known vulnerabilities.
 Does this mean Tomcat is insecure?
-No, on the contrary, the Apache Tomcat project sets the gold standard for how to respond to security issues.
-They have a dedicated security team that quickly responds to vulnerabilities and they regularly produce detailed reports that identify how specific commits relate to specific vulnerabilities.
-Yes, there are a high number of vulnerabilities, but you couldn't ask for a better response.
+No, the Apache Tomcat project sets the gold standard for how to respond to security issues.
+They have a dedicated security team that quickly responds to vulnerabilities, and regularly produces detailed reports that identify how specific commits relate to specific vulnerabilities.
+Yes, there are many vulnerabilities, but you couldn't ask for a better response.

 Tomcat's Security Depends on Your Paying Attention